 Energy prices are on the rise across the nation.
 As a result, heating costs will consume an increasingly larger portion of a household's energy budget.
-That's why it's important to check your home to insure that your heating dollars aren't being wasted.
-When cold weather approaches, use this checklist of simple ways to make your home more comfortable and keep those escalating energy bills at bay.
+That's why it's important to check your home to ensure that your heating dollars aren't being wasted.
+When cold weather approaches, use this energy saving ideas checklist to make your home more comfortable and keep those escalating energy bills at bay.

 Check for Leaks

 Weather-stripping and caulking is probably the least expensive, most effective way to cut down on energy waste.
 Improperly sealed homes can waste 10-15 percent of the homeowner's heating dollars.
-Take a look at these steps:
+Take a look at these energy saving tips: